Telenav/cactus/README.md

             </configuration>
 ```

-The consistency check performs a number of checks of the project tree (all disablable)
+The consistency check performs a number of checks of the project tree (all disable-able)
 to ensure that what is there is suitable for release, including checking

   * That there are no remote modifications that have not been pulled
   * That there are no submodules that contain more than one project family,
-    where none is used as a superpom (this strongly indicates that either a new project
+    where none is used as a superpom (this indicates that either a new project
     was misplaced or has a typo in its groupId)
   * That no intermediate bill-of-materials POM files are declared as the `<parent>` of
     any project (many IDEs will configure a newly created project this way, and it